GigahexHQ/blog-website/blog/2020-06-03-spark-preview-docker.md

   - installation
 ---

-Apache Spark 3.0 second preview, the latest release, can easily be played around using its docker image.
+Apache Spark 3.0 second preview, the latest release, can be easily played around using its docker image.
 Let's do it.

 <!--truncate-->

 ### Install Docker

 As a first step, make sure you've installed Docker.
-If you are new to Docker or containers in general, then I would highly recommend going through this article about [why docker?](https://www.docker.com/why-docker).
-It also contains instructions for downloading and installing docker on your laptop.
+If you are new to Docker or containers in general, then I would highly recommend going through this article about [why docker?](https://www.docker.com/why-docker) It also contains instructions for downloading and installing docker on your laptop.

-Once you've installed docker, the next step is get the docker iamge with Spark 3.0 baked in.
+Once you've installed docker, the next step is to get the docker image with Spark 3.0 baked in.

 ### Run Spark 3.0 Preview on Docker